 You also need to stay on top of regular maintenance, which is easier with the Mt.
 Vernon than for many other pellet stoves.
 Make sure you vacuum around the auger and use high-quality pellets to prolong the stove's usual trouble-free performance.

-If you want a multi-fuel heater that can integrate with your home's existing ductwork, consider the Fahrenheit Technologies Endurance 50F (Est. $4,000) forced-air furnace, which puts out up to 50,000 BTUs and has a two-speed blower built in.
+If you want a multi-fuel heater that can integrate with your home's existing ductwork, consider the Fahrenheit Technologies Endurance 50F (Est. $4,000 and up) forced-air furnace, which puts out up to 50,000 BTUs and has a two-speed blower built in.
 Even if that 600/800-cfm blower isn't powerful enough for your home's current duct layout, you can install the furnace with direct ducting or add an optional diffuser to use it as a stand-alone stove.
 Be warned that in some states, you might not be able to run a solid fuel furnace as your only heat source; sometimes keeping your old furnace as a backup is enough to get around this.
 Always check local regulations carefully.

 In addition to the usual wood pellets, the Endurance 50F can also burn grain pellets, dried cherry pits and shelled corn, and the electronic ignition paired with a massive 112-pound hopper (with an optional extension to 250 pounds) means you can set the thermostat and forget it for up to 60-some hours, depending on the burn rate for whatever fuel you're using.
 Just like a conventional furnace, the Endurance 50F is thermostat-controlled and will turn itself off when not needed, then come back on again when you need a shot of heat.